opentensor/bittensor-subnet-template/README.md

 ---

-This template contains all the necessary files and functions to define a Bittensor subnet incentive mechanism.
+This template contains all the necessary files and functions to define Bittensor subnet incentive mechanisms.
 You can run this template in three ways, on Bittensor's main-network (real TAO), Bittensor's test-network (fake TAO), or with your own staging-network.
 This repo includes instructions for dong all three.

 # Introduction